DevilAguo0/hiddify/How-to-use-the-Cloudflare-worker-domain-on-Hiddify.md

 Set domain mode to Cloudflare worker.

 ### Domain
-In this section, choose the domain name you want for the worker so that this name is automatically added to your Cloudflare account in the workers section.
+In this section, choose the domain name you want for the Worker so that this name is automatically added to your Cloudflare account in the workers section.

 ### Alias
 If you want, you can choose a name to display in the configs.

 ### Force Config to Use Following IPs
 In this field, if needed, you can put your Cloudflare clean IPs or use IRCF clean IPs.
-If you need more information on how to enter IPs in this field, read this topic.
+If you need more information on how to enter IPs in this field, read this [topic](https://github-com.translate.goog/hiddify/hiddify-config/discussions/2009?_x_tr_sl=fa&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp).

 Finally, click Save to save the settings.
 Then click apply changes to apply the changes to the panel.